tjconcept/webauthn-json/readme.md

 ## `assertionToJSON(credential)`

-The function encodes `ArrayBuffer` or `Uint8Array` values in the following paths to Base64-URL strings:
+Encode `ArrayBuffer` or `Uint8Array` values in the following paths as Base64-URL
+strings:

 - `rawId`
 - `response.authenticatorData`